LumKitty/VNyan-MixItUp/README.md

 Use ```_lum_miu_config``` if you need to change this.
 (See Available Triggers below)

 ## Known Issues
 Only tested on Twitch.
-GetUser platform data for other platforms almost certainly will not work.
-If you stream on YouTube or Trovo and would be willing to help me grab some test platformdata info we can fix this, please get in touch with me!
+GetUser platform data for other platforms might work but I can't test it.
+If you stream on YouTube or Trovo and would be willing to test, please get in touch with me!
-PlatformData is forced to lowercase.
-This only affects DisplayName, but currently can't be fixed

 ## Available triggers:
 Unless otherwise specified, All functions take a callback trigger name on Text 3, and a Session ID on Value 3.
 Many also take a Platform ID on Value 2.
 See the sections below for a description of these.